 Precision can also be lost when converting from very large integers with more than 53 bits of precision to a floating-point number.
 Losses in precision, whether from an integer to floating-point conversion or vice versa, do not generate errors but can lead to unexpected results especially when floating-point numbers are used for loop control.

-Conversions of an excessively large integer or their string equivalent to a float will lead to the exception OverflowError.
-See subclause 6.36 Ignored error status and unhandled exceptions [OYB].
+Conversions of an excessively large integer or their string equivalent to a float will lead to the exception OverflowError (see 6.36 Ignored error status and unhandled exceptions [OYB]).

 Explicit conversion methods can also be used to explicitly convert between types though this is seldom required for numbers since Python will automatically convert as required.
 Examples include: